salrashid123/gcpcompat-saml/README.md

-# Exchange SAML Credentials for GCP Credentials using GCP STS Service
+# GCP Workload Identity Federation using SAML Credentials

 This is a sample procedure that will exchange a `SAML Assertion` for a GCP credential.